Learning Abroad Center

 Community Engagement

-Semester students have the opportunity to take TLDO 3975 Community Engagement and the Immigrant Experience in Spain.
+If you are a semester student, you have the opportunity to take TLDO 3975: Community Engagement and the Immigrant Experience in Spain.
 In this course, work with one of several Toledo institutions related to the immigration phenomenon in Spain, collaborating directly either with the immigrant population or with the Spaniards who are working with immigrants.
-Connect your experience working three hours per week with these organizations with the seminar portion of the course.
-Readings, discussion and debate in the classroom help you better understand the important issue of immigration in Spain.
+Connect your experience working 3 hours per week with these organizations with the seminar portion of the course.
+Readings, discussion, and debate in the classroom help you better understand the important issue of immigration in Spain.
 At the end of the course, a workshop day is held to which collaborating institutions, students, and residents of Toledo are invited.

 Thing to know about the course

 1. A community engagement course is not an internship: you’re not merely trying to improve your résumé working in a company, but serving the community.
-Also, in this particular case, there are other small differences between the internship in Toledo and this course:
+Other small differences between the internship in Toledo and this course include:

-a.
-7 hours per week working in the internship course versus 3 hours in the CE course (as a consequence, more hours in the classroom for the CE course, but the same number of contact hours altogether).
+1. 7 hours per week working in the internship course versus 3 hours in the CE course (more hours in the classroom for the CE course, but the same number of contact hours altogether).

-2. A Community-Engagement course is different from straight volunteering also.
-The community and you will experience an exchange: You’ll serve in order to learn now and in order to serve in the future.
-Accordingly, you will find some differences between the particular volunteer offerings in Toledo and this CE course.
-The most important ones are:
+2. A Community-Engagement course is also different from straight volunteering.
+The community and you will experience an exchange: you’ll serve in order to learn now and in order to serve in the future.
+Differences between the particular volunteer offerings in Toledo and this CE course include:

-4. This course do not include exams, and it ends prior to the other classes, so that you have time to prepare other final exams.
-In other words, it’s more intense but shorter than other courses.
+3. This course do not include exams, and it ends prior to the other classes, so that you have time to prepare other final exams.
+It’s more intense, but shorter than other courses.

-5. You must understand you will be participating in a uniqe situation through this course:
+4. You must understand you will be participating in a unique situation through this course:

-a.
-The immigrant issue requires a very delicate and sensitive behavior.
+1. The issue of immigration requires a very delicate and sensitive behavior.

-b.
-When you work with immigrants in the US you can help them to integrate into a society whose language and parameter you can control.
-In Spain you will have to integrate yourself and try to understand Spanish society while you are trying to help others.
-That’s why you have to understand that your first mission is helping Spaniards to help their immigrants, carrying out the work they consider you can be useful for.
+2. When you work with immigrants in the US, you can help them to integrate into a society whose language and parameter you can control.
+In Spain, you will have to integrate yourself and try to understand Spanish society while you are trying to help others.
+Your first mission is helping Spaniards to help their immigrants, carrying out the work they consider you can be useful for.
 You’ll have to listen, watch, feel, analyze what you experience, and be extremely respectful and flexible.

 Police Report

-A police report is required for students doing community engagement in Toledo.
+A police report is required if you are doing community engagement in Toledo.
 We will not be able to place you in a community engagement site without a police report.

 A police report is a background check stating whether you have a criminal history.
 Different governmental agencies or police departments refer to this document as a background check.
 Explain that you need the document in order to provide a record of any violations that you may have in order to participate in community engagement abroad.
 The document you receive varies by jurisdiction.